Cation exchange capacity (CEC) is a measure of soil fertility.

 Everything is made up of atoms and molecules that are either positively charged (cations), negatively charged (anions), or neutral.
 Organic materials and clay tend to be negatively charged.
 This means these anions attract and hold cations, such as potassium, calcium, and iron, which are important plant nutrients.
 Many anions, such as phosphorus, sulfur, and boron are held in the water that is found in the spaces between soil particles.
 Soils with high CEC ratings generally hold onto more water, as well as nutrients.
 Below, you can see the electrical charge for each plant nutrient.

 Plant food exists as atoms and molecules of minerals.
 Minerals make up 45 to 49% of a soil sample.
 These mineral particles come in a range of sizes, with sand being the largest and clay being the smallest.
-Here in the Bay Area, we have clay.
+Here in San Jose, California, we have clay.
 Chemically, sand is relatively unreactive and neutral.
 The spaces between particles (macropores and micropores) tend to be large.
 These spaces, and the lack of an electrical charge, make it more likely that plant nutrients will be leached out, or washed away.
 This is why sand has a low CEC rating.
 Clay, on the other hand, is made up of many negatively charged secondary minerals that love to attract and hold cations.
 Also, the smaller particle size of clay means that it has 100,000 times more surface area than sand, in the same size sample, so there are plenty of places for attachments to occur.

 Soil test results